What is a putter and why does it decide on the green?

 If there's one club that bares the soul of a golfer, it's the putter.
 It's the one I use most during the round and the one that, for better or worse, decides championships.
 For me, I've always felt that the putter "portrays you": your way of seeing the line, your patience, your power control.

-In my routine, I align my left eye on the ball, use my feet and the hole itself as references, and I read the green at ground level from both sides.
-It gives me security and consistency on the way out.
+In my routine, I align my left eye over the ball, use my feet and the hole itself as references, and read the green at ground level from both sides.
+This gives me confidence and consistency on the tee.

 Types of putters (blade, mallet, heel-toe) and who each one is for

-• Classic Blade: stylized head, much touch.
+- Classic Blade: : stylized head, great feel.
 Ideal if you are looking for sensitivity and if your stroke has slight rotation (they usually have toe hang).
-I use blade since always —it inspires confidence in me and gives me better information about the impact.
+I've always used Blade—it inspires confidence and gives me better impact feedback.

-• Mallet / High MOI: wider and heavier heads, very stable and you forgive in off-center contacts.
-Many come face-balanced (they feel more “straight”), and they match well with a more linear.
+- Mallet / High MOI: wider and heavier heads, very stable and forgiving on off-center contacts.
+Many come face-balanced (they feel “straighter”), and they match well with a more linear stroke.

 How to choose quickly

-• If you push more straight-straight, seeks face-balanced (often mallet).
+- If you push more straight-straight, look for face-balanced (often mallet).

-• If you do soft bow, seeks some toe hang (blade or mallet with neck slant).
+- If you do soft bow, look for some toe hang (blade or mallet with neck slant).

 Length, lie, and loft: how to find your ideal measurement

-• Lie: you want the sole flat to the ground at rest; raised toe or heel generate off-center blows.
+- Lie: You want the sole flat to the ground at rest; raised toe or heel generates off-center impacts.

-• Loft: On many modern putters, it is around 3° approx..
-That little loft helps to get up the ball of the imprint already start the rolled.
+- Loft: On many modern putters it is around 3° approx. That small loft helps to lift the ball off the imprint now start rolling.

 Quick rule

-If you tend to push (the ball comes out low and “vibrates”), maybe you need a little more loft or improve hand position; if the ball jumps too much, you may be carrying excess loft or hit too far up.
+If you tend to push (the ball comes out low and "vibrates"), you may need more loft or better hand position; if the ball jumps too much, you may have too much loft or hit too high.

 Grip and feel: touch, thickness and wrist control

-If you feel too much “hands” at impact, try a midsize; if you miss finesse, go back to a more slim.
+If you feel too "handy" at impact, try a midsize; if you lack finesse, go back to a thinner grip.

 Effective alignment: eyes, feet, putter face and hole references